lethang7794/devops-book/chap-07.md

 [sample code repo]: https://github.com/brikis98/devops-book

 [^17]: This module is similar to the OpenTofu code you wrote in Chapter 2 to deploy an EC2 instance, except the `ec2-instances` module can deploy multiple EC2 instances.
+[^18]:
+    DNS resolvers _should_ cache the DNS record for the amount specified with TTL.

+    - Longer TTLs will reduce latency for users & load on your DNS servers, but any updates will take longer to take effect.